ThibaultG94/todo-list-app/APIDocumentation.md

-# API Documentation for My Todo List App
+# API Documentation for My Task Manager App

 This is the backend API for the Todo List application.
 This API enables users to create an account, login, and manage their todo items.
 Users can perform CRUD (Create, Read, Update, Delete) operations on their tasks.